jvespalec/gis-projects/README.md

 **Data & Methods:**
 - 1938 Home Owners’ Loan Corporation (HOLC) redlining map of Milwaukee
-- School report card data from the Wisconsin Department of Public Instruction
+- Statewide school report card data from the Wisconsin Department of Public Instruction
 - Data cleaning and categorization in Microsoft Excel to create school quality groups (five levels)
 - ArcGIS Pro used for:
   - Choropleth mapping of redlining zones (A–D)